frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_provider_statistics

-> **AI Analysis:** This procedure calculates and returns key financial and operational performance metrics for a specific healthcare provider.
-It summarizes a provider's total patient encounters, the total revenue generated from those encounters, and the average charge per encounter, providing a snapshot of their activity.
+> **AI Analysis:** This procedure calculates key performance and financial statistics for a single healthcare provider based on their ID.
+It aggregates data to provide a summary of the provider's total patient encounters, the total revenue they have generated, and their average revenue per patient encounter.
+This operation is a form of reporting and business calculation, likely used to power a provider performance dashboard or a financial analysis report.
+Its role is to provide a consolidated view of a provider's productivity and financial contribution, supporting operational oversight and business intelligence within the healthcare organization.
-Reporting and business calculation
-The procedure likely supports a provider performance dashboard or a financial reporting module within a practice management application.
-It provides a consolidated view of a provider's productivity and financial contribution, enabling performance analysis and business intelligence.

 **Definition:**
 ```sql